Skip to main content

 The police or others may say illegal eviction is a civil matter.

-But it's a criminal offence for a landlord to evict you without following the correct legal steps.
+But it's a criminal offence for a landlord to evict you without taking the right legal steps.

 If anyone other than a court bailiff makes you leave, it’s an illegal eviction.

-Find out more about the legal eviction process and how to check a notice is valid.
+Find out about the legal eviction process and your tenancy rights.

-Use our notice periods checker to find out how much notice your landlord has to give you.
+Use our notice checker tool to find out how much notice you should get.